-Air temperature, relative humidity, solar radiation and atmospheric pressure are averaged over the previous hour.
+Temperature, relative humidity and solar radiation are instantaneous values.
 Precipitation is accumulated on the previous hour.
+Atmospheric pressure is averaged over the previous hour.
 Wind speed and direction are the resulting average speed and direction over the previous hour (calculated by the datalogger by means of data recorded every 5 seconds): this to minimize data unreliability due to sudden gusts.
 Both of them are calculated weighting the frequency distribution of both variables within each hour.